Mani-Catanach/91893/README.md

 The major components that make up the program are C_01-10.
 C_11 and C_12 are unused in v4 but were part of previous iterations such as in v1-v3.

-Unused variations like the string checker are part of the trialling of unique variants
+Unused variations like the string checker are part of the trialling of component variants